thm-projects/frag.jetzt/README.md

 If you have installed all prerequisites (1. - 3.), you can run frag.jetzt with `npm run docker`.
 After the initial setup phase and some questions, you will be prompted with five options:

-- Click `1` to start or fully update all dependencies.
+- `1` to start or fully update all dependencies.
-- Click `2` for subsequent starts in development.
+- `2` for subsequent starts in development.
-- Click `3` to stop all containers.
+- `3` to stop all containers.
-- Click on `4` to see the current logs of the process (Important!
+- `4` to see the current logs of the process (Important!
 It can be very helpful to see what is being compiled and where errors are).
-- Click on `5` to delete all Docker data from your system.
+- `5` to delete all Docker data from your system.

-An admin account is available with email `admin@admin` and password of `admin`.
+An admin account is available with email `admin@admin` and password `admin`.

 ### Running with Staging Server